Gyro monorail: Brennan's monorail

 On 15 October 1909, the railcar ran under its own power for the first time, carrying 32 people around the factory.
 The vehicle had a 20 hp petrol engine with a speed of 22 mph.
 The transmission was electric, with the petrol engine driving a generator, and electric motors located on both bogies.
 This generator also supplied power to the gyro motors and the air compressor.
 The balancing system used a pneumatic servo, rather than the friction wheels used in the earlier model.
 The gyros were located in the cab, although Brennan planned to re-site them under the floor of the vehicle before displaying the vehicle in public, but the unveiling of Scherl's machine forced him to bring forward the first public demonstration to 10 November 1909.
 There was insufficient time to re-position the gyros before the monorail's public debut.

-In December 1909, the Brennan demonstrated the railcar to the Royal Society.
+In December 1909, Brennan demonstrated the railcar to the Royal Society.
 It carried 40 people at a speed of 25 mph on a single-rail circular track that was 660 ft in circumference.
 The length, height, and width of the vehicle was 40 × 13 × 10 ft.

 The public debut for Brennan's monorail was the Japan-British Exhibition at the White City, London in 1910.
 The monorail car carried 50 passengers at a time around a circular track at 20 mph.
 Passengers included Winston Churchill, who showed considerable enthusiasm.
 Interest was such that children's clockwork monorail toys, single-wheeled and gyro-stabilised, were produced in England and Germany.
 Although a viable means of transport, the monorail failed to attract further investment.
 Of the two vehicles built, one was sold as scrap, and the other was used as a park shelter until 1930.